-Bias: Extreme Right, Propaganda, Conspiracy, Anti-Islam
+Reasoning: Extreme Right, Propaganda, Conspiracy, Anti-Islam

 Voice of Europe is a far right website that publishes sensational stories.
 Although the website doesn’t list who runs the site, according to Whois the site’s registrant name is Annemiek Ploumen.
-According to Dutch magazine De Groene Amsterdammer (independent Dutch weekly news magazine published in Amsterdam), Erik De Vlieger is the financier and founder of the site, while Daan van Seventer is the technical person.
+According to Dutch magazine De Groene Amsterdammer (independent Dutch weekly news magazine published in Amsterdam), Erik De Vlieger is the financier and founder of the site, although he will not confirm or deny this publicly, while Daan van Seventer is the technical person.
 Voice of Europe doesn’t have an about page, however according to their twitter profile information they describe their content as “Conservative news network delivering you breaking news, uncensored articles and must-see videos.”

-Voice of Europe’s stories consist of sensational click bait headlines and focus on a variety of topics that are mostly anti-immigrant with emotionally loaded headlines and content such as “Swedish student suspended for telling the truth about migrant sex crimes.“ Voice of Europe frequently uses factually mixed sources such as Breitbart, Daily Mail, Gatestone Institute, and Sputnik News.
+Voice of Europe’s stories consist of sensational click bait headlines and focus on a variety of topics that are mostly anti-immigrant with emotionally loaded headlines and content such as “Swedish student suspended for telling the truth about migrant sex crimes.“ Voice of Europe frequently uses questionable sources such as Breitbart, Daily Mail, Gatestone Institute, and Sputnik News.

 Overall, this site is Questionable due to extreme right wing bias, promotion of propaganda, conspiracy theories and poor sourcing.
-(M Huitsing 4/8/2018)
+(M Huitsing 4/8/2018) Updated (2/11/2020)

 Last Updated on July 1, 2023 by Media Bias Fact Check